A Little Help

 Is it any good?

-Michael J. Weithorn, a writer, producer, and director on various sitcoms (Ned and Stacey, The King of Queens), makes his feature writing and directing debut with A LITTLE HELP, and the result is a case of throwing in too much drama with too little payoff.
+Michael J. Weithorn, a sitcom writer, producer, and director, makes his feature writing and directing debut here, and the result is a case of throwing in too much drama with too little payoff.
 Recounting the list of things that go wrong during the movie is an almost comical experience -- and, indeed, the movie tries to offer some black humor from time to time to lighten things up.
 The best and funniest it can manage is a patient's-POV shot of Laura working in her dentist's office, pestered by a noisy parrot squawking behind her.

 Families can talk about...